prabhat5172992/Learn-Typescript/README.md

 ##### Function overloadings
 Function overloadings allow you to establish the relationship between the parameter types and result types of function.

-Let’s start with some simple functions:
+Let's start with some simple functions:
 ```sh
 function addNumbers(a: number, b: number): number {
     return a + b;